 In this post, we are going to see how you can add a live chat plugin to your Drupal websites.

 Drupal is a free & open-source web content management framework.
 It can be used as a simple website, a single or multi-user blog, an Internet forum, or a community website providing for user-generated content.

-Pre-requisites and steps to install free live chat into your Drupal website.
+Pre-requisites and steps to install live chat into your Drupal website.

 You should have a Drupal Admin account and you’ll need Kommunicate’s live chat plugin for adding the live chat to your Drupal website.